Three towboats sink on Illinois RiverJul 8, 2019 10:16 AM

 (ST. LOUIS) — The Coast Guard is responding to three vessels that sunk on the Illinois River near Hardin, Illinois, Sunday.

-Watch standers at Coast Guard Sector Upper Mississippi River received a report Friday of three tugboats and a deck barge that were tied together and began taking on water at mile marker 21 on the Illinois River.
+Watch standers at Coast Guard Sector Upper Mississippi River received a report Friday of three towboats and a deck barge that were tied together and began taking on water at mile marker 21 on the Illinois River.

 Coast Guard officials conducted 11 miles of shoreline assessment and oversaw 1,500 feet of oil and fuel absorbing boom deployment to create a collection point to contain any discharge.